Index | Popular | Top rated | Random | Quick Search

 License: Hasbro

-But perhaps the star in this package is his soft-goods cape.
+But the star in this package is the soft-goods cape.
 It is beautiful.
-Two unique layers are sewn together, a "ribbed" outer gray layer complete with a Kaleesh symbol and a satiny red inner layer and fits General Grievous like a glove.
-We think it is ever so short, but depending upon how you successfully (or unsuccessfully) pose him, this may or may not affect the aesthetics.
-Two inner pockets (one on each side with four compartments each) are also sewn in and can hold the two lightsaber hilts that come packaged with him perfectly.
-You can pretty much bet that you'll want to search for extra hilts to fill up all eight pockets with them.
-(Too bad he only comes with two hilts.)
-A similar soft-goods cape was made available in the extremely overpriced General Grievous/CB-3D Droid Factory Walmart exclusive set, but that one pales in comparison to this upgraded version.
-And it brings a whole new level of coolness to this General Grievous action figure.
-He really does look fantastic.
-The new paint job has really helped this action figure to a great degree.
-The head and the collar now match the bone portions of his body and gives him a wholly matching structure.
-Sometimes it just takes small tweaks like this to make an action figure as good as it can be.
-While we would love to say that this is the definitive General Grievous, and for all intents and purposes it is, but until Hasbro can give us a figure with a stronger frame, we just can’t called it the ultimate action figure.
-Certainly Grievous should have come with a cape back in 2008, but hey, it's available now and it really completes him.
-General Grievous is completely welcome in The Vintage Collection.
-It would be a crime not to get a good version of Grievous into this line.
-But just note that he could be better and until he does, we will make a case for another update.
-Just one more time is all we think General Grievous needs, Hasbro!
+Hasbro sewed together two unique layers: a "ribbed" outer gray layer with a Kaleesh symbol and a satiny red inner layer that fits General Grievous like a glove.
+It is ever so slightly too short, but depending upon how you successfully (or unsuccessfully) pose the figure, this may or may not affect the figure's aesthetics for you.
+Hasbro also designed two inner pockets, one on each side with four compartments each, and these can hold the two lightsaber hilts that come packaged perfectly.
+You'll want to search for extra hilts to fill all eight pockets.
+(It's a shame that Hasbro didn't include enough hilts to make this happen for collectors.
+Hasbro made similar soft goods available in the highly overpriced Legacy Collection General Grievous/CB-3D Droid Factory Walmart exclusive set, but that one pales compared to this upgraded version.
+It brings a new coolness to this General Grievous action figure, which makes it look fantastic.
+The new paint job has helped this action figure to a massive degree.
+The head and the collar now match the bone portions of his body and give the figure a wholly matching structure.
+Sometimes, it takes minor tweaks like this to make these toys as good as possible.
+While we would love to say that this is the definitive General Grievous, and it is, until Hasbro can give us a figure with a stronger frame, we can't call it the ultimate General Grievous action figure.
+General Grievous is welcome in The Vintage Collection.
+It would be a crime to miss out on getting this superb version of Grievous into your collection.
+However, note that the figure needs further tweaking.
+We may have to make a case to Hasbro for another update.
+Just one more time is all we think General Grievous needs, Hasbro.
+Let's make it happen!

-Articulation Count: 24 points
+Articulation Count: 39 points (24 areas of articulation)

-Accessory Count: 8
+Accessory Count: 9

-Date Stamp: 2008
+Date Stamp: 2009

 Market Value: Click here to check the latest prices based on listings.